Kharberd–Yerznka dialect

-The Kharberd–Yerznka dialect was a group of varieties of the same dialect that were spoken in the regions of Kharberd, Erzincan, Dersim, and Kiğı in the Ottoman Empire before WWI.
+The Kharberd–Yerznka dialect was a group of varieties of Western Armenian that were spoken in the regions of Kharberd, Erzincan, Dersim, and Kiğı in the Ottoman Empire before WWI.
 After which it was spoken only in the diaspora In Syria, Romania, United States, and Lebanon.
 Although the Dersim variety was still spoken in Tunceli until 1938 when The Alevi Ashirets were dissolved and the remaining Armenians of Tunceli became Alevi and were assimilated into Zaza society.

 Variations

 Hrachia Acharian wrote short stories in different regional variations of the dialect in his 1909 book.